c4software/pxycache/README.md

 PxyCache is a simple Proxy, With offline capacities. pxyCache also provide an Admin Panel to help developpers to see and manage the cache of his "Proxy".

+I made this tool to be less dependent from the Back Office in the developpement process.
+I can work even if the Back office became unavailable.

 ## Usage

 ### Start the "Proxy" in online state